 As such, gluten-free foods and supplements have become a hot item and there are a growing number of people who consume these types of products.

-Below we'll take a close look at the 6 top gluten free supplements on the market today.
+Below we'll take a close look at the top gluten-free protein powders on the market today.

 When it comes to whey protein isolate, quality is as important as quantity.
-That’s exactly why Transparent Labs has created this product exclusively sourced from grass-fed cows.
+That’s exactly why Transparent Labs has created this a gluten-free product exclusively sourced from grass-fed cows.

 This significantly improves the quality of the protein, making it more complete and easier for your body to digest.

-As well as being gluten-free, the company also prides itself in the GMO-free certificate and no artificial additives.
+Aside from offering gluten-free whey protein powders, the company also prides itself in the GMO-free certificate and no artificial additives.
 It means that you're getting protein naturally, even when it isn't pea protein.

-As per the nutrition label, you will get 28g of protein in each serving, which is on the high side for the average supplement.
+As per the nutrition label, you will get 28g of protein in each serving, which is on the high side for the average protein powders.

 And the good news for dieters is that it only contains 1g of carbs, so it won’t mess up your glucose levels too much.